Clay Rapada: New York Yankees

 Rapada signed a minor league contract with the New York Yankees on February 18, 2012, with an invitation to spring training.
 Rapada made the Yankees Opening Day roster.
 He had a 2.82 ERA in 70 appearances.
 After 2013 Spring Training, he was designated for assignment.
 He cleared waivers and was released on April 3.
 He was re-signed to a minor league deal on April 9 and released on June 3.

 Cleveland Indians

 Rapada signed a minor league contract with the Cleveland Indians on June 13, 2013.
-After spending most of the season with the AAA Columbus Clippers, he was added to the Indians' major-league roster as a September call-up.
+After spending most of the season with the Triple-A Columbus Clippers, he was added to the Indians' major league roster as a September call-up.
 He was designated for assignment on October 2, 2013.
 After being outrighted to Triple-A Columbus on October 7, Rapada elected free agency on October 16.

 Los Angeles Angels of Anaheim

 Rapada signed a minor league deal with the Los Angeles Angels of Anaheim in December 2013.
 He was released before the end of Spring Training.